 This will depend on the number of birds visiting your yard and your willingness to feed them frequently.
 Large feeders in multiple sites will provide food for all birds.
 Several feeders help prevent bully birds from taking over a feeder and keep other birds from feeding.

 Bully birds can be an individual of a particular species that chase other birds away, not allowing them to use a feeder.
 Folks often regard starlings and house sparrows as bully birds largely because they come in flocks and are aggressive among themselves and other birds.

 Some bird enthusiasts increase the number of feeders during the wintertime when food is more difficult to obtain in the environment.
 Others keep a single feeder throughout the year.

-People love to feed hummingbirds and helping them with their survival.
+People love to feed hummingbirds and help them with their survival.
 This is particularly important before and during migration when hummingbirds need a lot of nectar to double their body mass.